-The double marginalization problem is a classic problem with applications in industrial organization, innovation policy and development.
-The problem is what happens to social welfare, prices, and profits when one monopoly sells to another monopoly.
+This short video covers the double marginalization problem.
+The problem is what happens to social welfare, prices, and profits when one monopoly sells to another

 Contributed Content (0) and Suggested Materials (5)

 The answer to practice question #6 that seems correct to me is considered as incorrect by the system -- I wonder who is right...

 Corrected.
 Please bear in mind that MRU Development Economics is basically just Tyler and myself.
 We do have some great student and technical help but sometimes errors sneak through, especially on our first run.
 Our motto of Learn, Teach, Share reminds everyone that this is a joint enterprise like Wikipedia so we are grateful when people spot errors.

 I don't think I heard an explanation as to why the slope of the marginal revenue curve was twice that of the demand curve.
 Is this something I should already know?